Maintenance of Certification (MOC) Program

 For American Board of Preventive Medicine (ABPM) diplomates with ten-year, time-limited certificates (those initially certified in 1998 or later) completion of the MOC program is required to maintain a valid certificate.
-ABPM's maintenance of certification program is in compliance with the ABMS Maintenance of Certification©requirements.
-The ABPM MOC Program includes the following four components.

-Part One: Professional Standing
+Part I: Professional Standing

-Hold an active, valid and unrestricted medical license in all States, US territories, or Canadian Provinces in which you are licensed to practice medicine.
+- Hold an active, valid and unrestricted medical license in all States, US territories, or Canadian Provinces in which you are licensed to practice medicine.

-Part Two: Lifelong Learning & Self-assessment
+Part II: Lifelong Learning & Self-assessment (LLSA)

-Part Three: Cognitive exam
+Part III: Cognitive exam

-Please contact ABPM for questions as ACPM does not administer the board exam.
+Please contact ABPM for questions about the exam at (312) 939-2276

-Part Four: Practice Performance Assessment
+Part IV: Practice Performance Assessment